karabasnejat/MachineLearning/CART/README.md

 - `trainSet.csv`: Training dataset.
 - `testSet.csv`: Test dataset.
-- `CART_2019280036.ipynb`: Jupyter Notebook containing the entire code.
+- `CART.ipynb`: Jupyter Notebook containing the entire code.
 - `performans_olcumleri.txt`: Text file where the performance metrics are saved.
 - `decision_tree.gv` and `decision_tree.png`: Files for the visual representation of the decision tree.